yleeyilin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">:bulb: **Tips:**<br>

-* Notes added are intended to be short details!<br>
+* Notes added are intended to be short details.<br>

 * To remove a note, specify in the note field `No note here`. **This note is case-sensitive**.<br>